-- Training Rural Australians in Leadership (TRAIL) - closed
+- Training Rural Australians in Leadership (TRAIL) - applications now open

-- Australian Rural Leadership Program (ARLP) - closed
+- Australian Rural Leadership Program (ARLP) - applications now open

-- Torres Strait Young Leaders Program (TSYLP) - closed
+- Torres Strait Young Leaders Program (TSYLP) - applications now open

-- Assistance with Tertiary Education Scheme (ATES) - now open!
+- Assistance with Tertiary Education Scheme (ATES) - applications closed

 - OXFAM Indigenous Leadership Program for Women (Straight Talk)